-The UTS School of Communication has a global reputation for its dynamic, innovative and interdisciplinary academic programs in communication and media, information and social science.
+The UTS School of Communication has a global reputation for its dynamic, innovative and interdisciplinary academic programs in social science, communication and media.

 There's a lot of concern that there won't be jobs for graduates when they leave its just that there's been a shift in journalism.
 Employers are now looking for students who are tech savvy who have multimedia skills.
 We also teach students how to actually go out and sell all those skills to their future employers.